falkaer/the-guide/m1_memory_hierarchies/s0_soft_memory_hierarchies.md

 With the non-wrapping stride we only access every N elements, but we also end up doing much less work.

 Finally, we have random access.
 This is basically the worst case scenario.
 We randomly select an element to access the same amount of times as the number of elements in the array.
+This random access is based on sending what would otherwise have been the access index through a hash function which hopefully results in a reasonably random access distribution.
+On my first try I got random accesses through a random number generator.
+It turned out to be overkill and resulted in extremely poor performance for random access.
+Your take away from that should be that generating random floats is very expensive.

 <figure markdown>
 ![Image](../figures/access_patterns.png){ width="400" }